Surrendering a Pet

-If you are the legal owner of a pet but are unable to keep him or her, before you bring us the pet, please contact our Adoption Center at email@example.com or 803-739-9333 to inquire about our intake procedure and to see if we have room.
-Limited space, limited funding, and a lack of equipment are some of the factors that effect our intake decisions.
+If you are the legal owner of a pet but are unable to keep him or her, before you bring us the pet, please contact our Adoption Center at email@example.com or 803-739-9333 to inquire about our intake procedure and to see if we have room to accept your pet.

 If possible, bathe the pet before you come.
 If you will need help, please let us know in advance.
 PETSinc is almost always understaffed, and it is sometimes difficult to find a volunteer available to groom an incoming pet.

 Often we arrange for interviews by appointment when we have someone who would be interested in seeing a specific pet.
 Additionally, we know what our adopting families are looking for and have waiting lists for specific breeds.

 Veterinary records are very important.
 If the animal has not been to a veterinarian, please call before you come so we can make the necessary arrangements for vaccines, etc. Also, write a paragraph or two about the pet; likes, dislikes, and temperament.
 Write as much as you are able (good & bad) so we can be confident that we are representing him properly when we interview prospective adopters.
 The more information we have about the pet, the easier it will be to have him placed.

 If your pet has a favorite toy, stuffy or bed, you may bring this also.